Chapter 9 – The Dream Daemon (Background Maintenance)

 Start with the lowest-risk version: measure entropy and emit a report.
 Scheduling is optional.
 Automated changes come later, after you trust your sensors, budgets, and gates.
 The mistake is thinking “cron” is the architecture.
 Cron is packaging.

-Scrum, Kanban, and every other process are also control loops: select work, execute, inspect, adapt.
+Scrum, Kanban, and most other delivery processes are also control loops: select work, execute, inspect, adapt.
 The difference is enforcement.
 Those loops run on meetings and social contracts.
-Dream is the same posture compiled into executable artifacts: Sensors emit signals, a deterministic ranker selects targets, Effectors produce bounded diffs, Validators grade, and governance gates decide what is admitted.
+Dream takes the same posture and compiles it into executable artifacts: Sensors emit signals, a deterministic ranker selects targets, Effectors produce bounded diffs, Validators grade, and governance gates decide what is admitted.

 The Dream Loop: Sense → Decide → Act → Verify